 Audit Trails

-Your technology should have logs and auditing capabilities to track site changes including modifications and deletions with details about what was changed and by who.
+Wellness technology should have logs and auditing capabilities to track site changes, including modifications and deletions, with details about what was changed and by who.

 Restrictions/Limits/Scalability